 This is really good served with mashed potatoes, southern green beans, and banana split fruit salad.
 Add some easy homemade buttermilk dinner rolls and you have a meal that is a celebration.
 This is great to make the night before also to save prep time.
 This does make a large casserole so if you are not cooking for a family or company you can make two and freeze one for another meal.
 I love things that I can do this way.
 Then, I always have a casserole in the freezer to pull out at the last minute when I get busy and don't have time to cook a whole meal from scratch.
-Here is what you will need:
+This casserole uses some convenience items, like the herb stuffing mix, but if you want to use your own cornbread with some poultry season added, go for it.
+This is not a cornbread dressing recipe, it is a casserole.
+If you are looking for an actual cornbread dressing, go to Southern Cornbread Dressing.

 4 cups of cooked chicken, chopped in bite size pieces ( you can use turkey also)

-1 pkg. herb seasoned stuffing mix ( I use Pepperidge Farm)
+1 (12 or 14 oz.) pkg. herb seasoned stuffing mix ( I use Pepperidge Farm or you can substitute your own cornbread crumbled)

 1 1/2 stick of butter, divided